kylebarron/stataParquet/README.md

 A prototype Java implementation of reading Parquet files into Stata.

 There is currently very basic read support.
+Once the program is stable, I'll distribute a file that requires no installation.
+Until then, you'll need to build the program yourself.
 To build, install Java 8, Maven, and Git and run:

 ```
 git clone https://github.com/kylebarron/stataParquet